 Real-Time Access and Mobility

-Today, data visualization tools must not only provide convenient ways to present relevant data, but also be able to display that data on any device.
+Today, BI visualisation tools must not only be able to provide convenient ways to present relevant time-series and real-time data, but also display that data on any device.

 A big part of the decision-making process now happens on the go.
 Therefore, in order to be effective, BI software solutions must come with data visualization options that can easily be displayed and understood on any device.